-The following table sets forth certain information regarding the Class 2010 Directors, who will serve on the Board until the Annual Meeting of Stockholders in 2010.
+The following table sets forth certain information regarding the Class 2010 Directors.

-Name Age Business Experience Director Since James E. Barlett 64 Mr. Barlett was Chairman, President and Chief Executive Officer of Galileo International until October 2001.
+Name Age Business Experience Director Since James E. Barlett 65 Mr. Barlett has served as Vice Chairman of TeleTech Holdings, Inc., a global business process outsourcing company, since October 2001.
+He served as Chairman, President and Chief Executive Officer of Galileo International until October 2001.
 From 1994 to 1997, Mr. Barlett was President and Chief Executive Officer of Galileo International.
-Mr. Barlett is also Vice Chairman of TeleTech Holdings, Inc. and a director of Celanese Corporation.
-1999

-Name Age Business Experience Director Since Gary D. Burnison 47 Mr. Burnison is currently Chief Executive Officer of the Company since July 2007.
-He was the Executive Vice President and Chief Financial Officer from March 2002 until June 30, 2007.
-He was appointed Chief Operating Officer from November 2003 until June 30, 2007.
-Prior to joining the Company, Mr. Burnison was principal and chief financial officer of Guidance Solutions, a privately held consulting firm from 1999 to 2001.
-Prior to that, he served as executive officer and member of the board of directors at Jefferies and Company, an investment bank and brokerage firm from 1995 to 1999.
-Earlier, Mr. Burnison was a partner at KPMG Peat Marwick.
-2007 Edward D. Miller 67 Mr. Miller was the President and Chief Executive Officer of AXA Financial, Inc. from August 1997 through May 2001.
-He served as a member of the supervisory board and as a senior advisor to the Chief Executive of AXA Group from June 2001 through April 2003.
-He also served as Chairman and Chief Executive Officer of AXA Financial, Inc.'s principal subsidiary, AXA Client Solutions, and as a director of AXA Financial, Equitable Life, Alliance Capital and Donaldson, Lufkin & Jenrette.
-Mr. Miller is currently a director, chair of the compensation committee, and member of the governance and nominating committee of KeySpan Corporation.
-He is also a director and member of the compensation committee of American Express Company.
+Mr. Barlett is also a director of Celanese Corporation.
+1999 Gary D. Burnison 48 Mr. Burnison has served as Chief Executive Officer of the Company since July 2007.
+He was the Executive Vice President and Chief Financial Officer of the Company from March 2002 until June 30, 2007.
+He also served as Chief Operating Officer of the Company from November 2003 until June 30, 2007.
+From 1999 to 2001, Mr. Burnison was Principal and CFO of Guidance Solutions and from 1995 to 1999 he served as an executive officer and member of the board of directors of Jefferies and Company, an investment bank and brokerage firm.
+Prior to that, Mr. Burnison was a partner at KPMG Peat Marwick.
+2007 Edward D. Miller 68 Mr. Miller was the President and Chief Executive Officer of AXA Financial, Inc. from August 1997 through May 2001.
+During that time, he also served as Chairman and Chief Executive Officer of AXA Financial, Inc.'s principal subsidiary, AXA Client Solutions, and as a director of AXA Financial, Equitable Life, Alliance Capital and Donaldson, Lufkin & Jenrette.
+He also served as a member of the supervisory board and as a senior advisor to the Chief Executive of AXA Group from June 2001 through April 2003.
+He is also a director and member of the compensation committee of American Express Company and a member of the Advisory Boards of CAI and Hudson Clean Energy.
 2002

-Nominees for Class 2011 Directors
+Class 2011 Directors

-The following table sets forth certain information regarding the nominees for Class 2011 Directors, who, if elected at the 2008 Annual Meeting, will serve on the Board until the Annual Meeting of Stockholders in 2011.
+The following table sets forth certain information regarding the Class 2011 Directors.